Structure Matters: A Scale-Resolved Numerical Operando Approach for Lithium-Sulfur Batteries: Results Discussion

 Before we close this section, we also want to highlight that the discretized homogenized 1D model retains conservation properties of the original PDE system close to the solver tolerances.
 Details concerning the spatial DG approach and temporal naive feedback-controller are given in Sec. \ref{Subsec:SpatialDiscretization} and Sec. \ref{Subsec:TimeStepping}.
 In Fig. \ref{fig:08_Conservation} (a) and Fig. \ref{fig:08_Conservation} (b) the change of the mean electric charge density in the liquid phase and the mean atomic sulfur concentration in all phases is visualized with respect to the initial value.
 These are $\rho_{el,mean}^L(c_m=0)=0$ and $c_{S,mean}(c_m=0)=5584.1\,\text{mol/m³}$ by construction of the initial state.
 Apparently, both conserved quantities display changes that are independent of $f_C$ close to zero.
 However, $|\Delta \rho_{el,mean}^L|$ oscillates coherently in the order of $\mathcal{O}(10^{-8}\,\text{C/m³)}$, whereas $|\Delta c_{S,mean}|$ obtains values in the order of $\mathcal{O}(10^{-7}\,\text{mol/m³)}$, generally becoming smaller for larger $f_C$.
 This is due to the fact that the coarse-grained PDE system in Tab. \ref{tab:04_CoarseGrainedModel} explicitly incorporates local charge neutrality as explained in Sec. \ref{Subsec:SpatialDiscretization}.
 Contrary, the atomic sulfur concentration is not explicitly enforced such that the individual errors of the contributing sulfur species can sum up.
 Anyhow, it can be concluded that these errors are numerically reasonable and that our numerical approach is conservative.

-With this, we have verified the physical veracity of the discretized homogenized 1D model emerging from the PDE sytem in Tab. \ref{tab:04_CoarseGrainedModel} and proceed with a discussion concerning the time stepping strategy.
+With this, we have verified the physical veracity of the discretized homogenized 1D model emerging from the PDE system in Tab. \ref{tab:04_CoarseGrainedModel} and proceed with a discussion concerning the time stepping strategy.